-The recommendations for the use of biomarkers was summarized in the table provided by the ACC/AHA/HFSA (Heidenreich, 2022):
+The recommendations for the use of biomarkers were summarized in the table provided by the ACC/AHA/HFSA (Heidenreich, 2022):

 Recommendations for Use of Biomarkers for Prevention, Initial Diagnosis, and Risk Stratification Referenced studies that support the recommendations are summarized in the Online Data Supplements.

-COR LOE RECOMMENDATIONS 1 A In patients presenting with dyspnea, measurement of B-type natriuretic peptide (BNP) or N-terminal prohormone of B-type natriuretic peptide (NT-proBNP) is useful to support a diagnosis or exclusion of HF (1-12).
-1 A In patients with chronic HF, measurements of BNP or NT-proBNP levels are recommended for risk stratification (11,13-29).
-1 А 3.
-In patients hospitalized for HF, measurement of BNP or NT-proBNP levels at admission is recommended to establish prognosis (11,13-19).
-2 a B-R In patients at risk of developing HF, BNP or NT-proBNP-based screening followed by team-based care, including a cardiovascular specialist, can be useful to prevent the development of LV dysfunction or new- onset HF (30,31).
-2 a B-NR In patients hospitalized for HF, a predischarge BNP or NT-proBNP level can be useful to inform the trajectory of the patient and establish a postdischarge prognosis (14,17,20-29).
+COR LOE RECOMMENDATIONS 1.
+In patients presenting with dyspnea, measurement of B-type natriuretic pentide (BNP) or N-terminal prohormone of B-type natriuretic peptide (NT-proBNP) is useful to support a diagnosis or exclusion of HF 2.
+In patients with chronic HF, measurements of BNP or NT-proBNP levels are recommended for risk stratification (11.13-29).
+3. In patients hospitalized for HF, measurement of BNP or NT-proBNP levels at admission is recommended to establish prognosis (11,13-19).
+4. In patients at risk of developing HF, BNP or NT-proBNP-based screening followed by team-based care, B-R including a cardiovascular specialist, can be useful to prevent the development of LV dysfunction or newonset HF (30,31).
+5. In patients hospitalized for HF, a predischarge BNP or NT-proBNP level can be useful to inform the B-NR trajectory of the patient and establish a postdischarge prognosis (14,17,20-29).